Ikhyeon-Cho/ubuntu20.04-autoconfigure/README.md

 **1. Using install_all.sh** In order to install the softwares above at once, use the following command:
   ```
-  cd ./ubuntu20.04-autoconfigure
+  cd ubuntu20.04-autoconfigure
-  ./install_all.sh   # Running this script will start installation
+  sudo ./install_all.sh   # Running this script will start installation
   ```
   Note that this command will install many softwares at once.
   Please ensure you have at least 10GB of free space on your PC.